$C(SO_q(4)/SO_q(2))$ as a Groupoid $C^*$-algebra: Introduction

-where $\Sigma_2^2$ denotes the quantum $2$-torsioned double suspension.
-More recently, it has been proven in \cite{Sau-2026a} that

-These results indicate that, for types $B$ and $C$, higher-rank quotient spaces can be obtained by applying suitable quantum double suspension operations to the corresponding basic block.
-This naturally raises the following question: does an analogous result hold for the type $D$ family $D_n^{n-1}$?
+For type $B$, the $C^*$-algebra $C(SO_q(3))$ was studied in \cite{Lan-1998aa}, and in \cite{BhuBisSau-2024aaa} it was shown that where $\Sigma_2^2$ denotes the quantum $2$-torsioned double suspension.
+More recently, it has been proven in \cite{Sau-2026a} that This naturally raises the following question: does an analogous result hold for the type $D$ family $D_n^{n-1}$?
 In the present article, we initiate the study of this problem by analyzing the basic building block of the type $D$ family, namely, $C\big(SO_q(4)/SO_q(2)\big)$.
 The higher-rank cases will be addressed in a subsequent work.

 In this paragraph, we briefly summarize the main results obtained.
 Since $C(SO_{q}(4)/SO_{q}(2))$ and $C(SO_{0}(4)/SO_{0}(2))$ are isomorphic (see \cite{BhuBisSau-2024aaa}), we work with the standard generators of $C(SO_{0}(4)/SO_{0}(2))$, which are partial isometries.
 The collection of all words formed by these partial isometries constitutes an inverse semigroup.
 Using Exel's approach, we explicitly construct a groupoid $\mathcal{G}_{\mathrm{tight}}$ generated by this inverse semigroup.
 We show that the groupoid $\mathcal{G}_{\mathrm{tight}}$ is locally compact, Hausdorff, \'etale, and amenable, and that it admits a left Haar system consisting of counting measures.
 Moreover, its unit space is $\overline{\mathbb{N}}^{2}$, where $\overline{\mathbb{N}}$ denotes the one-point compactification of $\mathbb{N}$.
 The action of $\mathcal{G}_{\mathrm{tight}}$ on its unit space decomposes it into four locally closed orbits: $\{(\infty,\infty)\}$, $\mathbb{N}\times\{\infty\}$, $\{\infty\}\times\mathbb{N}$, and $\mathbb{N}\times\mathbb{N}$.
 The isotropy group at each unit turns out to be isomorphic to $\mathbb{Z}$.
 We establish a faithful isomorphism between $C^{*}(\mathcal{G}_{\mathrm{tight}})$ and $C(SO_{q}(4)/SO_{q}(2))$.
 Since the orbits of the unit space are locally closed, the irreducible representations of $C^*(\mathcal{G}_{\mathrm{tight}})$ can be induced from its isotropy groups $\mathbb{Z}$.
 The representations of $C^*(\mathbb{Z})$ are parametrized by $\mathbb{T}$; hence, we obtain four families of irreducible representations of $C^{*}(\mathcal{G}_{\mathrm{tight}})$, parametrized by $\mathbb{T}$.
 Finally, we provide an explicit equivalence between these irreducible representations and those obtained in \cite{BhuBisSau-2024aaa}.